John - Anderson Law Firm

 case that had ever been filed in the Lafayette Division of the Western District of Louisiana –

-the debt to the “bank group” was in excess of $250 MM – and a plan was confirmed.
+the debt to the “bank group” was in excess of $250 million – and a plan was confirmed.

 3. In re Trexco, Inc., United States Bankruptcy Court, Northern District of TX (Ft.
 Worth

 Division, 1986).
-I represented numerous investors who had invested over $110 MM in the
+I represented numerous investors who had invested over $110 million in the

 drilling companies which were wholly-owned subsidiaries of the parent Trexco, Inc.; and I